 The IT sector is the umbrella expression for a vast range of varying skillsets and expertise.
 IT specialisms can include information systems analysis & design, databases & data management, computer cyber security, risk management, data analytics, computer games development, hardware support, network administration, IT consultancy, IT sales, software engineering, technical support, telecommunications, web design, app development & search engine optimisation.

+According to Technology Insights (2011), the UK economy will require over 500,000 new IT professionals over the next 5 years working across all industry sectors.
+It is estimated that over 40% of IT professionals work supporting other industries such as finance, legal, retail, construction, manufacturing and the public sector.
 Traditional career paths do still exist in the IT sector although many typical progression routes are changing.
 Over the last two decades, the IT industry has encompassed highly skilled work with advanced technological developments.
 It may be necessary to change jobs frequently, building up experience and using learnt business skills to keep progress on careers.
 A balanced combination of high-level technical skills and the necessary soft skills are likely to be more successful in advancing careers.